Pouzani/BitVote/README.md

 ## Requirements

-1. **Java Development Kit (JDK):** You will need a compatible version of JDK installed on your system.
-Spring Boot typically works with Java 8 and higher.
+1. **Java Development Kit (JDK):** You will need a compatible version (17 or higher) of JDK installed on your system.
 You can download the JDK from the [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) website or use an OpenJDK distribution.

 2. **Maven:** Spring Boot projects are typically managed using Maven.
 Install Maven if you haven't already.
 You can download it from the [official Maven website](https://maven.apache.org/download.cgi) and follow the installation instructions.